-Below are minimum requirements for when households should be entered into HMIS:
+Below are minimum requirements for when households should be entered into the HMIS:

-Coordinated Entry

-• When a household is assessed and based upon their score, is referred to an FHPAP provider for Prevention or Rapid Rehousing services or direct financial assistance.

-Street Outreach

-• When services extend beyond the simple provision of referral resources and is a strategic effort to engage the participant in activities designed to end their homeless situation.
+- Coordinated Entry: When a household is assessed and based upon their score, referred to an FHPAP provider for Prevention or Rapid Rehousing services or direct financial assistance. - Street Outreach: When services extend beyond the simple provision of referral resources and a strategic effort to engage the participant in activities designed to end their homeless situation is needed.
 For example, if an individual receives assistance completing housing applications or is driven to a homeless shelter, and/or service delivery involves multiple contacts or requires a significant amount of time.
-Grantees have some discretion in determining whether a household should be entered; however, the policy for doing so should be consistent, keeping in mind that proposed numbers served are compared with HMIS outputs only.
+Grantees have some discretion in determining whether a household should be entered; however, the policy for doing so should be consistent, keeping in mind that proposed numbers served are compared with HMIS outputs only. - Prevention: When a household receives FHPAP supportive services or direct financial assistance. - Rapid Rehousing: All households are required to be entered into the HMIS except for households being served by domestic violence providers.
+In this instance reporting to Minnesota Housing will occur outside of the HMIS.